BTrDB/btrdb-server/README.md

 The default configuration for the server is to listen for cpnp traffic on localhost:4410.
-This means that the server cannot be used as an http archiver, and only program on the local computer can communicate with it.
+This means that the server cannot be used as an http archiver, and only programs on the local computer can communicate with it.
 To remove this restriction, use the cpnp and http flags:

 ```